adamp-github/adamp-github.github.io/index.md

 - Text: Touchtyped

 ## 6th October 2021 - Shorter road to SA - Pro
 Switched focus after some downtime with a vacation, I'm gearing back up to continue my studies.
-Given AWS are offering a four week "AWS Solution Architect Professional Certification Journey", I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.

 ### AWS
 Attended the first session of 4 in the  'AWS PartnerCast - AWS Solution Architect Professional Certification Journey'
 - A few poor decisions on the quiz questions but optimistic my skills will improve with practice

 ## 1st October 2021 - Shorter road to SA - Pro
 Switched focus after some downtime with a vacation, I'm gearing back up to continue my studies.
-Given AWS are offering a four week "AWS Solution Architect Professional Certification Journey", I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.
+Given AWS are offering a four week "AWS Solution Architect Professional Certification Journey",
+I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.

 ## 12th July 2021 - Advanced Architecting On AWS Course
 ### AWS